 The 2016 Town Gown Report provides a snap shot of Harvard's presence in Cambridge, including statistics related to numbers of students and staff; ownership of land and buildings; and current and future construction activities.
 In addition, the 2016 report features a section describing Harvard's efforts to lower green-house gas emissions and create a greener, more sustainable campus.

 The Harvard Planning Office and Harvard Campus Services' CommuterChoice program have published the 2015 Parking and Transportation Demand Management (PTDM) Report, documenting efforts to encourage commuters to leave their cars at home.
 Fewer than 15% of Cambridge-based employees and off-campus graduate students use single occupancy vehicles to get to work - well below the 25% target established in 2003.
-Read more about 2015 PTDM Progress Report Released
+This Read more about 2015 PTDM Progress Report Released

 The Fall 2015 issue of ArcNews, a publication of ESRI, the world's leading GIS software vendor, features an article about creating Harvard's new 3D map.
 The 3D map was produced by the Parvaneh Kossari in the Planning Resources Group working with consultant SmarterBetterCities.

 The annual Town Gown report provides a census of Harvard students, faculty, staff and facilities in Cambridge.
 Compiled by the Harvard Planning Office campus planners with contributions from across the University, the latest edition also describes Read more about 2014 Town Gown Report to Cambridge